-Lent is a fantasy novel about Savonarola.
-It takes place in Florence and Hell between 1492 and 1498.
-I wrote it in 42 writing days, four of those in January of 2016, then 17 days in Italy in May/June 2017 (in which I wrote 40,000 words) and the rest after I got home in September 2017.
+I wrote it in 42 writing days, four of those in January of 2016, then 17 days in Italy (Florence and Sardinia) in May/June 2017 (in which I wrote 40,000 words) and the rest after I got home in September 2017.

 It’s 116,000 words long, which makes it a little longer than most of my novels.
 It was inspired by a letter of Marsilio Ficino, quoted in Donald Weinstein’s Savonarola: The Rise and Fall of a Renaissance Prophet.

 It will be published by Tor on 28th May 2019.

 Girolamo’s mix of moral rigidity and reflexive kindness makes him a complex yet affecting guide to this intricate set of alternate histories, each rendered gently but with a devastating emotional weight.
 Fans of Connie Willis and The Good Place will be awed by this nuanced, loving grapple with better selves and better worlds.